Amy Grisak and her husband, Grant, live in Montana with their boys and often share stories with us about their adventures as beekeepers.

 A Swarm of Bees?

-A swarm of honey bees is enough to send shivers down the spine of many people, but there’s no need to panic.
-These traveling bees are simply finding a new home.
+A “swarm of bees” sounds scary, and is enough to send shivers down the spine of many people, but there’s no need to panic.
+These traveling honey bees are simply finding a new home.

 Why Do Bees Swarm?